-Additional or modified observations will be made to meet specific needs in some continuing programs, and some new observations will be made, as follows:
+Additional or modified observations were made to meet specific needs in some continuing programs, and some new observations were made, as follows:

-- 1. We expect to monitor CCD spectroscopic sensitivity somewhat more frequently so that dependence on detector temperature can be modelled more accurately, along with tracking temporal dependence. - 2.
-Deeper MAMA wavecal exposures will be made to support physical modelling that will lead to better dispersion solutions. - 3.
-Spectroscopic observations will be made of a star stepped along slit, achieving low signal and background levels, to improve our characterization of the large CTE losses that occur at these low levels.
+- 1. CCD spectroscopic sensitivity was monitored somewhat more frequently so that dependence on detector temperature can be modelled more accurately, along with tracking temporal dependence. - 2.
+Deeper MAMA wavecal exposures were made to support physical modelling that will lead to better dispersion solutions. - 3.
+Spectroscopic observations were made of a star stepped along slit, achieving low signal and background levels, to improve our characterization of the large CTE losses that occur at these low levels.

-4. New "apertures" (target locations in existing apertures) have been defined to improve observations high on the CCD detector (where CTE losses are less) and low on the FUV-MAMA detector (where dark current is less), and to provide a new coronagraphic aperture (see Section 2.2).
-The locations of the new apertures will be verified.
+4. New "apertures" (target locations in existing apertures) were defined to improve observations high on the CCD detector (where CTE losses are less) and low on the FUV-MAMA detector (where dark current is less), and to provide a new coronagraphic aperture (see Section 12.10).
+The locations of the new apertures were verified.